Finite groups can be generated by a pi-subgroup and a pi'-subgroup: Alternating Groups

 The remaining case is when $\alpha + \beta > b > n/2$.
 We claim this is not possible.
 If $\alpha > n/4$, then $a \le 3$ and so $p=a=3$ and $n \le 8$.
 Otherwise, $a > \beta > n/4$ and so $\alpha \le 3$.
 Note that $n > (\alpha + 1) \beta$ and $\alpha \le 2$.
 If $\alpha = 2$, then $\beta < n/3$.
 Thus $n/2 < \alpha + \beta < 2 + n/3$, whence $n < 12$.
 If $\alpha =1 $, then $b \ge a > n/2$ and so $b \ge \beta +1$ and the result follows.

 Let $P$ be a Sylow $p$-subgroup containing $x$ and $Q$ a Sylow $q$-subgroup containing $y$.
 Then $H: = \langle P, Q \rangle$ is transitive.
 We claim that $H$ is primitive and then again by Manning $G=H$.
 Suppose that $H$ is imprimitive.
-Then some some of length $p^e$ or $q^f$ must move one of the blocks of imprimitivity (otherwise $H$ fixes all blocks and is not transitive).
-This implies that a block of primitivity has size either a power of $p$ or a power of $q$ whence $\gcd(pq, n) \ne 1$, a contradiction. \end{proof}
+Note that $P$ and $Q$ are each generated by elements which are cycles.
+Thus some $1 \ne g \in P \cup Q$ which is a cycle must move some block of imprimitivity (since $H$ is transitive).
+This implies that points moved by $g$ must be a union of blocks.
+Thus the size of a block must divide a power of $p$ or a power $q$.
+This implies that $\gcd(pq, n) \ne 1$, a contradiction. \end{proof}